-- 562. The management representative named in the Steps of this grievance procedure may appoint a designated representative to act on his/her behalf with the accompanying authority to settle the grievance at the appropriate grievance step. - 563.
-Only the Union shall have the right on behalf of a disciplined or discharged employee to grieve the discipline or discharge action. - 564.
-Grievances related to a suspension of an employee may be submitted initially at Step II of this procedure within fifteen (15) calendar days of the date of final notice of disciplinary action. - 565.
-Grievances related to a termination of an employee must be submitted initially at Step II or III of this procedure within fifteen (15) calendar days of the final notice of termination.
+- 589. The management representative named in the Steps of this grievance procedure may appoint a designated representative to act on the management representative's behalf with the accompanying authority to settle the grievance at the appropriate grievance step. - 590.
+Only the Union shall have the right on behalf of a disciplined employee to grieve the discipline. - 591.
+Grievances related to a suspension of an employee may be submitted initially at Step II of this procedure within fifteen (15) calendar days of the date of final notice of disciplinary action. - 592.
+Grievances related to a termination of an employee must be submitted initially at Step II of this procedure within fifteen (15) calendar days of the final notice of termination.